-Is Permanent Haircolor Right For You?
-4 Popular Myths, Debunked
+What is Permanent Haircolor & is it Right For You?
+4 Popular Myths Debunked

 We know that the idea of using a permanent haircolor can be intimidating.
 But under the care of a salon professional, it doesn't have to be!
 Let's face your permanent haircolor fears together, by setting the record straight on 4 of the most popular myths associated with long-lasting color.

 Permanent haircolor works by interacting with the natural pigment of your hair and changing your hair’s structure.
 The dyes in permanent haircolor are actually tiny colorless molecules.
 With the help of ammonia, they penetrate the hair cuticle, but it’s not until they’ve combined with hydrogen peroxide and create a chemical reaction known as oxidation that the magic happens.
 Through oxidation, the permanent haircolor molecules turn complex and can embed themselves in the structure of the hair fiber.
 The result is what we know to be permanent haircolor, or at the very least, haircolor that can definitely withstand multiple washes.

 One of the biggest reasons permanent haircolor gets a bad rap is because it consists of more potent chemicals than demi-permanent haircolor, which instead coats the hair, but doesn’t alter the structure of it.
 Permanent haircolor also opens up the cuticle and needs to sit on the hair longer, so hair texture might change slightly.

 MYTH 1: IT DAMAGES YOUR HAIR

 Permanent haircolor contain chemicals that remove color from your strands as well as pigments that change your hair’s current color.
 And as mentioned before, since permanent haircolor is meant to withstand many washes, the chemicals have to be stronger, and they’re left on hair longer.